 Housing and Urbanism in Barcelona

-Look up from your tapas and watch the flow of people—neighbors, tourists, artists and peddlers—stroll down the Rambla.
-They disappear down the metro to resurface in some vibrant plaza or hillside neighborhood, climbing stairs to high-ceilinged apartments with views over this walkable metropolis.
-Barcelona, celebrated as a model for contemporary urbanism, architecture, and landscape, is also a city with innovative housing models, strong community identities and a long history of activism.
-For four weeks we will explore the relationship between urbanism, community, and housing—examining Barcelona’s history, planning models, housing policies, and grass-roots activism.
+Look up from your tapas and watch the flow of people—neighbors, tourists, artists, and peddlers—stroll down the Rambla.
+They disappear down the metro to resurface in some vibrant plaza or hillside neighborhood, climbing stairs to high-ceilinged apartments with views over this vibrant metropolis.
+Barcelona, celebrated as a model for contemporary urbanism, architecture, and landscape, is also a city with innovative housing, strong community identities and a long history of activism.
+For four weeks we will explore the relationship between city planning, communities, and housing—examining Barcelona’s urban history, housing policies, and grass-roots activism.
 With the city as our classroom, learning happens through daily field trips, guest lectures, design projects, and conversations at sidewalk cafes, where we will learn, synthesize, and apply knowledge to actual places in this Mediterranean city.

 Taught In: English